What would you like to know more about?

 With the Split Household tool, you can manage records affected by life changes.
 For example, an adult child moves out of their parents' home, two congregants get married, or a family experiences divorce.

-• All Household members display in the tool, and you can select the primary departing member.
-This removes the person from the current Household and places them into an existing or new Household.
+• All household members display in the tool, and you can select the primary departing member.
+This removes the person from the current household and places them into an existing or new household.

-• You can select additional members of the Household to move with the primary departing member (for example, children who move with a parent after a separation).
+• You can select additional members of the household to move with the primary departing member (for example, children who move with a parent after a separation).

 • Other: Continue without creating or updating any associated records.
 An example of "Other" may be an adult child moving into their own residence.

-• If needed, you can edit the last name and Household position of departing members.
+• If needed, you can edit the last name and household position of departing members.

 Example of Marriage

-Split Household Tool showing a departing member of a household getting married and moving to an existing household
+Split Household tool showing a departing member of a household getting married and moving to an existing household

 Example of Creating a New Household

-Split Household Tool showing a new household for a departing member
+Split Household tool showing a new household for a departing member

 Example of Separation

-Split Household Tool showing an example of a separation
+Split Household tool showing an example of a separation

-Note: SPoCs can grant user access to this tool.
+Note: To use this tool, you must have access through your security role.
+SPoCs can grant user access to this tool.

 Split a Household